Our Green Wedge

 Parks are an excellent end use for remediated landfills.
 In fact, many of Kingston and Melbourne’s parks are former landfills.

 From the time a landfill has closed, it can take anywhere from 10 to 40 years for the site to be considered safe for parkland, and it takes significantly longer for them to be safe for constructed facilities.
-This is due to the environmental standards in place to rehabilitate landfill sites.
+This is due to the environmental standards in place to rehabilitate landfill sites and the constraints on what can be built on old landfill sites due to the capping.